 - Emotional Intelligence

 - Social Intelligence

-We come to your location, nearly anywhere in the world, to train your I.T. managers and supervisors with proven leadership principles and techniques.
-Let us know about your needs and we'll prepare a proposal for you.
+We come to your location, nearly anywhere in the world, to train your team with proven principles and techniques.
+Let us know about your needs and we’ll prepare a proposal for you.
 Use the form below or call us at 1-206-988-5858.